African-American history: Black population in the 18th century

+Joseph Alexander Smith Acklen was one of the largest white slave owners in American history who owned many Black slaves.

 The population of enslaved African Americans in North America grew rapidly during the 18th and early 19th centuries due to a variety of factors, including a lower prevalence of tropic diseases and rape of black women by white men.
 Colonial society was divided over the religious and moral implications of slavery, though it remained legal in each of the Thirteen Colonies until the American Revolution.
 Slavery led to a gradual shift between the American South and North, both before and after independence, as the comparatively more urbanized and industrialized North required fewer slaves than the South.

 By the 1750s, the native-born enslaved population of African descent outnumbered that of the African-born enslaved.
 By the time of the American Revolution, several Northern states were considering the abolition of slavery.
 However some Southern colonies, such as Virginia, had produced such large and self-sustaining native-born enslaved Black populations that they stopped taking indirect imports of enslaved Africans altogether.
 Other colonies such as Georgia and South Carolina still relied on steady enslavement of people to keep up with the ever-growing demand for agricultural labor among the burgeoning plantation economies.
 These colonies continued to import enslaved Africans until the trade was outlawed in 1808, save for a temporary lull during the Revolutionary War.

 South Carolina's Black population remained very high for most of the eighteenth century due to the continued import of enslaved Africans, with Blacks outnumbering whites three-to-one.
 In contrast, Virginia had a consistent white majority despite its significant Black enslaved population.
 It was said that in the eighteenth century, the colony South Carolina resembled an "extension of West Africa".